mbanifawaz/Jordan_Prayer_Times_API_Data/info/IN_APP_ANNOUNCEMENTS.md

 ## How It Works

 1. App launches → waits 2 seconds → fetches `config/announcement.json`
+2. The payload is cached on the device.
+If the fetch fails — no connection, a rate limit — the last cached payload is used instead, so an announcement already downloaded still reaches the user offline
-2. Filters announcements: `is_active` must be `true` AND not expired
+3. Filters announcements: `is_active` must be `true`, not expired, already started, and applicable to the installed app version
-3. Checks user's dismissed list → finds first unseen announcement
+4. Drops any the user has dismissed, then sorts what remains by `priority`
-4. Shows dialog → user can dismiss or tap action button
+5. Shows the top one → user can dismiss or tap the action button
-5. Dismissed IDs are stored locally (user won't see same ID again)
+6. Dismissed IDs are stored locally (the same ID is never shown again)

 ## Multiple Announcements Behavior

 When you have multiple announcements:
-- Users see **one announcement at a time** (the first unseen one)
+- Users see **one at a time** — the applicable one with the highest `priority`
-- After dismissing, the next unseen announcement shows on next app launch
+- After dismissing, the next one shows on the next app launch
-- Expired announcements are automatically skipped
+- Expired, not-yet-started and out-of-version announcements are skipped

 ## To Disable an Announcement